RiftValleySoftware/baobab-test-harness/README.md

 - JSON

     This is a very straigtforward JSON object model.
+Both JSON and XML will contain the same information, and will use the same keys.

 - XSD (XML SCHEMA)